 Erik slips into the role of his well-groomed alter ego, the mysterious businessman Frank Zeller, while Nina puts on a ski mask and breaks into InvoPharma’s offices.
 At home, Esther introduces the family to her new boyfriend, and Kaj wants to attend ice hockey practice with the cool kids.

-One of InvoPharma’s employees pose a threat to the con, so the trio hound him to get him out of the game.
+One of InvoPharma’s employees poses a threat to the con, so the trio hound him to get him out of the game.
 Erik breaks a sweat when he goes on a Tinder date as Frank Zeller with Mads Morell as onlooker.
 Esther fears her parents’ odd behavior is a warning sign of an imminent divorce.

 Nina disguises herself as the UN commissioner Birgitta Engdahl.
 Mads is working against their attempt at blackmail and the trio must think fast to save the mission.
 Esther seem to have inherited her parents’ skills, and with Patrick as her spy, she’s on to the mysterious Jacqueline.